Belgium Entry Requirements

 Documents to Have Ready

-Hotel confirmation, Airbnb booking, or invitation letter from a Belgian host.
+Hotel voucher, rental contract, or signed invitation letter from a Belgian host with their ID copy.

 Tips for Smooth Entry